rokj/stree-desktop/README.md

 INFO

-Tool for two way synchronization of files on s3 endpoint.
+Tool for two way synchronization of files with s3 endpoint.

 INSTALL/USAGE